 Visitor insurance for international students in Canada

 Insurance providers such as Secure Travel (RIMI), Tugo, and Travelance offer customized visitor insurance plans for international students on student visas in Canada.
-To get a student’s visitor insurance policy applicants must be:
+The cost of visitor insurance for international students in Canada ranges between $50 and $120.
+These prices are for a 30-day trip with $100,000 in coverage, depending on age and health.
+To get a student’s visitor insurance policy, applicants must be:

 - Residing in Canada on a temporary basis